AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/egnyte-modules.md

 ### List Links

-This action module `lists links to files or folders`.
+This action module lists links to files or folders.

 When you are configuring this module, the following fields display.

 >[!NOTE]
 >
->You may need to extend your permissions in your connection between `Workfront Fusion` and Egnyte.
+>You may need to extend your permissions in your connection between Workfront Fusion and Egnyte.
 If prompted, click Continue and grant access to your account by clicking `Allow Access`.

 <table cellspacing="15">
  <col>